fjcalzado/Asynchronous-Javascript/readme.md

 ## Callbacks

 Callbacks are the fundamental foundation for Javascript to work asynchronously.
-Actually, more sofisticated asynchronous patterns are based on callbacks, they just add syntactic sugar to handle them more conveniently.
+Actually, the rest of asynchronous patterns are based on callbacks in one way or another, they just add syntactic sugar to handle them more conveniently.

-A callback is just a function passed as an argument into another function, which will be invoked to complete some kind of action.
+A callback is just **a function passed as an argument into another function**, which will be invoked to complete some kind of action.
 In our asynchronous context, a callback represents the '*what do you want to do after your asynchronous operation finishes?*'.
 Then, it is the piece of code to be executed once the asynchronous operation has signaled its completion.
 The callback will be run at some future point thanks to the event loop mechanism seen before.

 Look at this simple asynchronous code using a callback: